3 Create Custom Network Forms

 3.2 Design your Member Registration Form

-In the last article, we created our first form which is a Personal Member Registration form.
+In the last article, we created our New Member Registration form.
 In this article, we will finish building this form.
 There are three basic steps to completing our custom Member Registration form.
 The first step is to decide which elements should be used in the Member Registration form and how these elements should be grouped.
 The second step is to create the groups that we will use on the Member Registration form.
 The third step is to add elements to each of our Member Registration form groups.
 In this article, we will take a closer look at all three of these steps.

 Step 1 Decide which elements should be used in your Member Registration Form